top of page

 • Strengthens muscle memory and physical skills

-• Recently discovered to be more important than we previously knew!
+• Recently proven to be more important than we realized

 Deep Sleep - The First Headliner

-• Stars in the early acts of the night
+• Takes the spotlight mostly in the first half of the night

 REM Sleep - The Second Headliner

-• Takes center stage in the later acts
+• Commands center stage in the later acts (closer to wake-up)

 • Enhances creativity and problem-solving

-Your brain naturally orchestrates sleep in carefully timed 90-minute cycles (acts).
-Here's how the performance unfolds:
+Your brain runs this show in five carefully timed 90-minute acts.
+Here's how each performance unfolds:

 The Stage Director: Your Brain's Master Clock

-• Takes cues from morning light to set the day's schedule
+• Takes cues from morning light and food to set each day's showtimes

 • Keep regular showtimes (consistent bed and wake times)

-• Allow enough time for all acts (7-9 hours)
+• Allow time for all five acts (7-9 hours)

 Ready to learn more sleep fundamentals?
-Check out our Sleep Portal.
+Check out our Sleep Playbook Portal.

 Janice